Italy Road Trip: The Ultimate Bucket List Experience

 Rome

-As you walk, you’ll take in a handful of light and airy piazzas, perfect for stopping and enjoying a coffee or ice cream as you people-watch.
+As you walk, you’ll take in a handful of light and airy piazzas, perfect for stopping and enjoying a coffee or ice cream as you people-watch – and there are lots of people to watch!

-Our Rome in one day itinerary has all the information you need to visit the city and get a real flavor of why Rome is a must-visit place in Italy.
+Our Rome in one day itinerary has all the information you need to visit the city and get a real flavour of why Rome is the must-visit place in Italy.

-If you have four weeks or longer for your driving tour of Italy, one of the best road trips from Rome is to head south for around three hours to the Amalfi Coast.
+If you have four weeks or longer to spend in Italy, one of the best road trips from Rome is to head south for around three hours to the Amalfi Coast.

 The road south to the Amalfi Coast will also take you past Mount Vesuvius (one of Italy’s three live volcanoes – the others are Mount Etna on Sicily and Stromboli, its own small island in the Tyrrhenian Sea), and the magnificent Pompeii Archaeological Park.